Pvt. Raymond A. Lorenz

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

-At six in the morning, the officers of the battalion were called to the radio room at the fort.
-They were ordered to move their platoons to the perimeter of Clark Airfield.
+On December 1st, the tanks were ordered to the perimeter of Clark Field to guard it against paratroopers.
+At all times, two members of each crew remained with their tanks or half-tracks.
+On December 8th, at six in the morning, the officers of the battalion were called to the radio room at the fort.
+They were ordered to their platoons at the perimeter of Clark Airfield.
 The 192nd had been assigned to the southern portion of the airfield.

 The tankers watched that morning as the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.
+The planes were lined up in a straight line outside the mess hall.
 At 12:45, the tankers watched as 54 planes approached the airfield.
 As they watched, the saw "raindrops" falling from the planes.
 When bombs began exploding, the soldiers knew the planes were Japanese.

 After the attack the tankers saw the carnage done by the attack.
 The Japanese had effectively destroyed the Army Air Corps.
 The tankers would spend the next four months attempting to slow the Japanese conquest of the Philippines.

-On April 8, 1941, the tankers received the order "crash."
+On April 9, 1941, at 6:45 in the morning, the tankers received the order "crash."
 They circled their tanks and each crew fired a metal piercing shell into the engine of the tank in front of it.
 They opened the gasoline valves and dropped grenades into the tanks.
 It was at that time that Raymond and other members of the company made the decision that they would attempt to reach Corregidor.